zentrocdot/Bash_Prime_Numbers/README.md

 <p align="justify">The prime numbers in a range of 0 to 1000 are printed without line break.</p>

+## Outstanding issues

+<p align="justify">Writing this program I had in mind to compare the results from Bash with other programming languages like Python and C/C++.
+Open issue is the question how the memory managment can be optimised.
+It is also of interest how the calculation time can be reduced by change of the programming language and by modifying the code.</p>

+## To-Do

+<p align="justify">The range of calculated prime numbers should be variable in the future.
+It should also be possible to get prime numbers or composite numbers.
+It should also be possible to consecutive prime numbers.
+And the program should be able to print the number of counted prime numbers or composite numbers.
+The package needs also a function if a number is a prime number or a composite number.</p>

 ## Other Prime Number Programs

-<p align="justify">I found so far two over Ubuntu installable programs with which prime numbers can be calculated [2,3].</p>
+<p align="justify">I found so far two over Ubuntu installable programs with which prime numbers can be calculated [1,2].</p>

 ## References